 Gather the ingredients.

-In a large stockpot or Dutch oven, combine the beef shanks, beef stock (or beef base and water), salt, onions, celery, pepper, and bay leaf.
+In a large stockpot or Dutch oven, combine the beef shanks, beef stock, onion, celery, pepper, bay leaf, and salt.
 Cover the pot and bring it to a boil over medium-high heat.
 Reduce the heat to low and simmer for 3 hours.

-Add tomatoes, cabbage, carrots, green beans, potatoes, and Worcestershire sauce to the pot, along with sugar, if using.
-Continue to simmer for about 45 minutes longer, or until vegetables are tender.
-Taste and adjust seasonings.
+Add tomatoes, cabbage, green beans, potatoes, carrots, and Worcestershire sauce to the pot along with sugar, if using.
+Continue to simmer for about 45 minutes longer, or until the vegetables are tender.
+Taste and adjust the seasonings.

-- Cool leftover soup and store it in the refrigerator for up to 3 days.
+- Cool any leftover soup and store it in the refrigerator for up to three days.

 - This soup freezes well, so there's no need to worry that the recipe makes too much for your family.
-You might even want to double the recipe so you'll have plenty of soup in the freezer for the next few months.
+You might even want to double the recipe if you have a giant pot (or split it between 2 pots) so you'll have plenty of soup in the freezer for the next few months.
 To cool the hot soup quickly, pour it into a large bowl and place the bowl in a pan of ice water.
-When the soup has cooled, pour it into serving-size or larger zip-close freezer bags or freezer containers, leaving about an inch of headspace to allow for expansion.
-Freeze soup for up to 3 months for the best flavor.
+When the soup has cooled, pour it into serving-size or larger zip-top freezer bags or freezer containers, leaving about an inch of headspace to allow for expansion.
+Freeze soup for up to three months.

-- For beefier flavor, add some beef broth concentrate or beef base before you add salt, and then add salt, as needed.
+- Beef base and water can be used in place of the stock.
+For soup with a stronger beef flavor, add some beef broth concentrate or beef base before you add salt, and then add salt, as needed.

 - Add diced rutabaga to the soup along with the carrots and potatoes.